award

 Fatigue and Distracted Driving Can Play a Huge Role in Truck Accidents

-Driver fatigue is a huge issue in the trucking industry and for drivers on the road as a whole.
-According to a national study conducted in the United States, many truck drivers across the country average less than 5 hours of sleep a day.
-This puts them at risk for feeling drowsy at the wheel, increasing the likelihood of causing an accident.
+Driver fatigue is a huge issue in the trucking industry, and for drivers on the road as a whole.
+In a national study, many truck drivers across the country average less than 5 hours of sleep a day.
+This puts them at risk for feeling drowsy at the wheel, increasing the likelihood of an accident.
 Another study comparing over 100,000 truck accidents concluded that over 10% of the truck drivers involved in the accidents were fatigued.

-To combat this issue, the government has implemented a number of laws to limit the hours which truck drivers can drive.
-These regulations require commercial truck drivers to:
+To combat this issue, the government has enacted a number of laws to limit the hours which truck drivers can drive.
+These regulations include:

-• Take a 30-minute break after driving for eight hours straight;
+• Drivers must take a 30-minute break after driving for eight hours straight;

-• Only drive 11 hours of any 14-hour period and take 10 hours to break after 11 hours on the road has been reached;
+• Drivers may only drive 11 hours in any 14-hour period, and must take 10 hours to break after 11 hours of driving;

-• Operate a commercial truck no more than 60 hours in a 7-day period;
+• Drivers can not operate a commercial truck more than 60 hours in a 7-day period;

-• And drive no more than 70 hours in an 8-day period and take a 34-hour break before starting their next work week after hitting that limit.
+• Drivers may drive no more than 70 hours in an 8-day period and take a 34-hour break before starting their next work week after hitting that limit.

 How Do Truck Accidents Differ from Car Accidents?

-With larger average loads and longer operation hours, commercial trucking vehicles can create accidents that create more property damage, cost more in medical bills, and have higher chances of death for those involved when compared to a typical car accident.
+With larger average loads and longer operation hours, commercial trucking vehicles can lead to accidents that are more destructive, cost more in medical bills, and have higher chances of fatalities when compared to a typical car accident.

 • More Property Damage in Truck Accidents – Since commercial loads can sometimes range up to 100,000 pounds in weight, these vehicles can slam into other objects with tons of force behind them.
-18-wheelers are also less agile in slowing down and turning when compared to normal cars, so commercial truck collisions often involve large amounts of momentous force with little warning beforehand.
-With millions at stake in a typical truck accident, the insurance policies for commercial truck drivers tend to be much higher in premium and payout amounts.
-Compared to standard vehicle insurance plans, truck coverage policies can be over 40x larger to cover the risks.
+18-wheelers take longer when slowing down and turning when compared to normal cars, so commercial truck collisions often involve momentous force.
+With millions of dollars at stake in a typical truck accident, the insurance policies for commercial truck drivers tend to be much higher in premium and payout amounts.
+Compared to standard vehicle insurance plans, truck coverage policies can be over 40x larger.

-• Cost of Medical Bills – With injuries in these types of accidents being more severe on average, the cost of medical care for survivors also tends to be higher than with normal vehicle accidents.
-Drivers of other vehicles involved in trucking accidents often suffer crippling injuries that require care for the rest of their life, costing thousands or even millions in care in the long run.
+• Cost of Medical Bills – With injuries in these types of accidents being more severe on average, the cost of medical care for survivors also tends to be higher than with passenger vehicle accidents.
+Drivers of other vehicles involved in these accidents often suffer crippling injuries that require long-term care, costing thousands or even millions in care as a result.

 Common Trucking Accident Injuries